zubinchopra/portaldocs/portal-sdk/templates/portalfx-onboarding-exitcriteria.md

 start tracking reliability.

 MPAC and PROD reliability is included in weekly status emails and each team is expected to investigate regressions.

+Meeting the reliability bar is a requirement for public preview or GA.

 See also:
 - [#ibiza-performance on StackOverflow](https://stackoverflow.microsoft.com/questions/tagged/ibiza-performance)